-The current study offers an in-depth look over the processes of creating regulation in Israeli cyber defense, since it presents viewpoints of the various actors, includes different actors from the private sector, and does not focus only on the results of regulation.
-However, the current study has number of limitations.
-First, since this study deals with processes and not the results of regulation, it is hard to tell which of these processes actually influence the created regulation.
-Second, the study deals with regulatory creation only in Israel, and although Israel is an interesting case study, it is not possible to generalize the results to other states.
-Future studies can address these limitations by combining qualitative methodologies that focus on the relationship between actors, and quantitative methods that focus on the results of regulation.
-In addition, an international comparison is required.
+The current study offers an in-depth examination of the processes of creating regulation in cyber defense in Israel, presenting the viewpoints of various actors, including different actors from the private sector, and not focusing solely on the results of regulation.
+However, the study has a number of limitations.
+First, since it deals with the processes and not the results of regulation, it does not determine which of these processes actually influence the regulations that are created.
+Second, the study deals exclusively with regulatory creation in Israel; although Israel is an interesting case study, it is not possible to generalize the results to other states.
+Future studies can address these limitations by combining qualitative methodologies that focus on relationships between actors with quantitative methods that focus on the results of regulation.
+In addition, international comparisons are required.

-In summary, the current study deals with the relationship between the private and public sectors in the field of cyber defense regulation.
-The analysis of interviews with the various actors shows that the private sector in Israel, which include various actors such as defensive organization, security companies and consulting companies, is deeply involved in the creation of regulation, both in creating a demand for regulation, and in involvement in its content.
-The motives for this involvement are partly related to rent seeking interests of interest groups, but alongside them there is also a desire of actors from the private sector to contribute from their professional knowledge, in a way that reflects public responsibility.
-These findings offer a new perspective for analyzing the relationship between the private and public sectors, and particularly in advanced technological fields, which are vulnerable to be 'captured' by the industry, since most of the field-specific professional knowledge is concentrated within the private sector.
+In summary, the current study deals with the relationship between the public and private sectors in the field of cyber defense regulation.
+The analysis of interviews with various actors shows that the private sector in Israel, which includes defense organizations, security companies, and consulting companies, is deeply involved in the creation of regulation, both by creating a demand for regulation and by being involved in its content.
+The motives for this involvement are partly related to rent-seeking by interest groups, but there is also a desire on the part of actors from the private sector to contribute their professional knowledge in a way that reflects public responsibility.
+These findings offer a new perspective for analyzing the relationship between the public and private sectors, particularly in advanced technological fields where most of the field-specific professional knowledge is concentrated within the private sector, making those fields vulnerable to capture.

-Bibliography
+References

 Adamsky, D. 2017.
-"The Israeli Odyssey toward Its National Cyber Security Strategy."
-The Washington Quarterly 40(2):113-127.
+“The Israeli Odyssey toward Its National Cyber Security Strategy.”
+The Washington Quarterly 40(2):113–127.

 Baram, G. 2017.
-"Israel defense in the age of cyber war."
-Middle East Quarterly Winter 2017.
+“Israel Defense in the Age of Cyber War.”
+Middle East Quarterly 24(1):6399.

 Baram, G. 2013.
-"The effect of cyberwar technologies on force building: The Israeli case."
-Military and Strategic Affairs 5(1).
+“The Effect of Cyberwar Technologies on Force Building: The Israeli Case.”
+Military and Strategic Affairs 5(1):23–43.

 Boehm, F. 2007.
-"Regulatory Capture Revisited – Lessons from Economics of Corruption."
-Working Paper.
+“Regulatory Capture Revisited – Lessons from Economics of Corruption.”
+Internet Centre for Corruption Research (ICGG) Working Paper 22.

 Braithwaite, J. 2008.
-Regulatory capitalism: how it works, ideas for making it work better.
-Edward Elgar, Cheltenham
+Regulatory Capitalism: How It Works, Ideas for Making It Work Better.
+Cheltenham: Edward Elgar.

 Cahill, D. 2015.
-The end of laissez-faire?: on the durability of embedded neoliberalism.
-Edward Elgar, Cheltenham, UK.
+The End of Laissez-Faire?
+On the Durability of Embedded Neoliberalism.
+Cheltenham: Edward Elgar.

+Cavelty, M. 2008.
+Cyber-Security and Threat Politics: US Efforts to Secure the Information Age.
+London: Routledge.

-Cavelty, M. and A. Wenger.
+Cavelty, M., and A. Wenger.
 2020.
-"Cyber security meets security politics: complex technology, fragmented politics, and networked science."
-Contemporary Security Policy 41(1):5-32.

-Cavelty, M. 2008.
-Cyber-security and threat politics: US efforts to secure the information age.
-London: Routledge
+“Cyber Security Meets Security Politics: Complex Technology, Fragmented Politics, and Networked Science.”
+Contemporary Security Policy 41(1):5–32.

-Carpenter, D. and D. Moss.
+Carpenter, D., and D. Moss.
 2014.
-Preventing regulatory capture.
-Cambridge University Press
+Preventing Regulatory Capture: Special Interest Influence and How to Limit It.
+Cambridge: Cambridge University Press.

+Carrapico, H., and B. Farrand, B. 2017.
+“Dialogue, Partnership and Empowerment for Network and Information Security: The Changing Role of the Private Sector from Objects of Regulation to Regulation Shapers.”
+Crime, Law and Social Change 67:245–263.

 Carrigan, C. 2013.
-"Captured by disaster?
-Reinterpreting regulatory behavior in the shadow of the gulf oil spill."
-In Preventing Regulatory Capture: Special Interest Influence and How to Limit it, edited by D. Carpenter & D. A. Moss, 239-291.
+“Captured by Disaster?
+Reinterpreting Regulatory Behavior in the Shadow of the Gulf Oil Spill.”
+In Preventing Regulatory Capture: Special Interest Influence and How to Limit It, edited by D. Carpenter and D. A. Moss, 239–291.
 Cambridge: Cambridge University Press.

 Chen, C. J., and S.W.
 Hung.
 2010.
-"To give or to receive?
-Factors influencing members’ knowledge sharing and community promotion in professional virtual communities."
-Information & Management 47(4):226-236.
+"To Give or To Receive?
+Factors Influencing Members’ Knowledge Sharing and Community Promotion in Professional Virtual Communities.”
+Information & Management 47(4):226–236.

-Carrapico, H. and B. Farrand, B. 2017.
-"Dialogue, partnership and empowerment for network and information security': the changing role of the private sector from objects of regulation to regulation shapers."
-Crime Law Soc Change 67:245-263.

 Clinton, L. 2011.
-"A relationship on the rocks: Industry-government partnership for cyber defense."
-Journal of Strategic Security 4(2): 97-111.
+“A Relationship on the Rocks: Industry–Government Partnership for Cyber Defense.”
+Journal of Strategic Security 4(2):97–111.